odama626/pocketbase-schema/readme.md

 ## Features

 - Automatically generate TypeScript definitions from your PocketBase schema.
+- Outputs a `Collections` enum for easy, type-safe querying.
+- Generates enums for `select` field types.
 - Supports modular usage as a CLI tool or a Node.js module.
 - Compatible with modern JavaScript and TypeScript projects.
 - Local-first and flexible configuration using [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).